MianReplicate/Gender-Acceptance/README.md

 ﻿[![Athena Award Badge](https://img.shields.io/endpoint?url=https%3A%2F%2Faward.athena.hackclub.com%2Fapi%2Fbadge)](https://award.athena.hackclub.com?utm_source=readme)

 ## Introduction 📜
-Topic of Gender is a mod that adds traits revolving around transphobia, cisphobia, and chasers to RimWorld.
+Topic of Gender is a mod that adds traits revolving around transphobia, cisphobia, and chasers to RimWorld. **It does not add transgender people on its own, you need a transgender mod for that, see later in the description**

-**TOPIC OF GENDER BY ITSELF DOES NOT ADD TRANSGENDER PAWNS.
-YOU NEED ONE OF THE LIBRARY MODS: Simple Trans, Identity: Dysphoria, or Intimacy - Gender Works**

 It also contains built in patches for mods such as Way Better Romance and Intimacy - A Lovin' Expansion.